EGI-Federation/impact-report/README.md

 # impact-report

-This repository contains Python scripts to automatise the extraction of scientific publications from the main project's experiments
+This repository contains Python scripts for pulling data out of HTML and XML files and produce, in a CSV format, a list of scientific publications from the main project's experiments.

 ## Requirements